 - Dry skin.
 Low humidity, indoor heat, and even too-hot showers can contribute to dry skin.
 Sometimes skin gets so dry around your heels that it starts to split and crack, which can be quite uncomfortable.

-Don’t Let Missouri Winter Heel Pain Slow You Down!
+Don’t Let Winter Heel Pain Slow You Down

 Heel pain can be a major nuisance that gets in the way of living your best life regardless of when it occurs.
 But if you’re already frustrated by winter heel pain, just imagine how unhappy you’ll be by spring and summer if it hasn’t gone away by then—or even gotten worse!